haileyringier/haileyringier/README.md

 * B.A. in Criminal Justice, Minors in Politcal Science and Women and Gender Studies
 * Obtained paralegal certification while in undergrad and afterwards worked as a paralegal for four years
 * Graduated from Flatiron's 15 week Software Engineering Bootcamp in October 2020
+* Currently working at Airbus as a Front end Engineer

 ### I'm Currently...
 * Exploring Python - Using the book Mission Python by Sean McManus
-* Advancing React skills
+* Advancing React skills and learning GraphQL
-* Collaborating on a React Native app that combines lofi music and a pomodoro timer
+*

 ### Tech Stack